b3nl/jsNewContact_OXID/README.md

 - After sending the form, a clearer success message appears
 - Nicer distribution of the contact page and many optical corrections
 - Activatable CMS-content for the store opening times integrable
+- You can customize the css as you wish

 Features Callback-Function